 The following 10 fine motor activities for babies and toddlers encourage creative thinking and problem-solving.
-They help to develop a young child’s fine motor skills, hand dexterity and co-ordination through play.
+They’re fun ways to help to develop a young child’s fine motor skills, hand dexterity and co-ordination through play.

 I often set up with simple activities up to keep the toddlers and babies busy while the preschoolers are crafting here in my daycare.
 The activities require common house-hold items, and they’ll keep baby entertained, engaged and learning.

 Pom Pom Drop:

 Provide an ice cube tray or a jar for baby to transfer fluffy pompoms into.
 This toddler activity helps develop pincer grip and hand dexterity.
 Your baby will also explore shapes, sizes and sorting.

 Transferring craft sticks into a jar or bottle:

 Set out a jar filled with colourful craft sticks and have your baby transfer them to a juice jug with a narrow opening.
 This activity is great for developing pincer grip and hand-eye co-ordination.
 Your baby will love the sound the sticks make plunking into the hollow bottle.

 Set a bowl of corks next to a small mouthed jug.
 As your baby transfers the corks to the jug, she will examine the texture, size and shape of the corks, and she’ll strengthen her fine motor skills and hand-eye co-ordination.
 This activity can be set up on the floor, but I often set it up on a coffee table, so baby has to stretch and reach to use it.
 This makes it a gross-motor activity as well.